alifiaganjaraharja/NYC-TLC/README.md

 # [TLC] - NYC Taxi Trip Analysis
 By Alifia Ganjaraharja

 This repository contains a data analysis project that utilizes SQL to examine taxi trip patterns to understand demand, pricing, and efficiency.
-This project utilizes a real public dataset that was recorded by the NYC Taxi & Limousine Commission (TLC), which is available on Google BigQuery.
+This project utilizes a real public dataset recorded by the NYC Taxi & Limousine Commission (TLC), which is available on Google BigQuery.

 ## Project Overview:
 This project utilizes a real public dataset from the NYC Taxi & Limousine Commission (TLC).
 It's ideal for practicing advanced SQL, including window functions and performance optimization on large datasets.